9yiyi9/Superconductive-low-coded-ML/README.md

 **[Methods]:**

 Users are guided through each step of the ML and asked to select from various function packages in a user-friendly web environment.
-First, a user is provided with several data cleaning methods including handling missing values, data type conversion, text cleaning, etc. Next, seven different feature transformation options are provided.
-Depending on the needs, the user can transform any column by applying the selected method.
-The tool will then help the user create and identify the best interaction features.
-The tool is designed to solve both regression and classification problems with algorithms including logistic, KNN, SVM, random forest and decision tree.
-All models can automatically tune hyperparameters and ensure delivery of the best performance.
-Finally, the tool visualizes all model performances using various evaluation metrics to enable the user to easily identify the best model.
-Additionally, the tool uses EDA visualization to help users make more informed decisions along the process.

 **[Superconductive_final.py]:**